GoogleCloudPlatform/golang-docker/runtime-builder/README.md

 # Go runtime builder

 This subdirectory contains sources for the Go App Engine Flex build pipeline.
-This build pipeline utilizes [Google Cloud Container Builder](https://cloud.google.com/container-builder/) to produce the application image.
+This build pipeline utilizes [Google Cloud Build](https://cloud.google.com/cloud-build/) to produce the application image.
 The `go-1.x.yaml` configuration files are used in the build pipeline.
 User can now specify a Go version in app.yaml via `runtime: go1.x`, where `1.x` can be 1.8, 1.9, etc. The resulting application image uses [gcr.io/distroless/base](https://github.com/GoogleCloudPlatform/distroless/tree/master/base)